ISB Spring Cultural Series

 Film Screening: Free Solo

 About the film: Follow Alex Honnold as he becomes the first person ever to free solo climb Yosemite's 3,000ft high El Capitan Wall.
-With no ropes or safety gear, he completed arguably the greatest feat in rock climbing history.
+With no ropes or safety gear, Honnold completed the arguably greatest feat in rock climbing history.

 Film Screening: The Hate U Give

-The screening will be co-hosted by the ISB Diversity Committee and will be followed by a discussion.
+The screening was co-hosted by the ISB Diversity Committee and followed by a discussion.

 About the film: Starr witnesses the fatal shooting of her childhood best friend Khalil at the hands of a police officer.
 Now, facing pressure from all sides of the community, Starr must find her voice and stand up for what's right.

 This film is rated PG-13.
-Middle School students may attend with parent permission.
-All students must be accompanied by an adult.
+Middle School attended with parent permission.

 Powered by Pecha Kucha Evening

-ISB's Powered by Pecha Kucha will showcase ten members from our extended community.
-Through these short presentations, our community members will give us brief glimpses into their inspiration, their process, and their work!
+ISB's Powered by Pecha Kucha showcases members from our extended community.
+Through short presentations, our community members give us brief glimpses into their inspiration, their process, and their work!
 Think of Pecha Kucha as a series of mini TED talks that highlight the amazing talent of our community.
 Stay tuned for the line up of this year's presenters!